oluwadareseyi/vite-webflow-starter/README.md

   ></script>
   ```

 - Push the file to Github and paste the Github link on [jsDelivr](https://www.jsdelivr.com/github).
 It will give you a link to use in your Webflow project.
 Note that the file will be cached for 7 days.
-To update the file, you will need to change the version number in the link.
+To update the file, you will need to purge the cache - <https://www.jsdelivr.com/tools/purge>.

 - Look into alternative CDN options like [unpkg](https://unpkg.com/), [Cloudflare](https://www.cloudflare.com/), etc.